markeyy-tutorial/Kali-User-Management-Project/README.md

 ---

 ### 📜 What’s Next?
 Now that you’ve mastered the manual process, it’s time to take your skills to the next level!
-In Project 2, we’ll explore how to **automate user and group management using Bash scripts**.
+In my next project, we’ll explore how to **automate user and group management using Bash scripts**.
 Imagine creating, updating, and deleting hundreds of users in minutes—sounds exciting, right?

 ---